stefan-wr/cropPy/README.md

 The processed images will be saved in the same directory with their original filenames prefixed by `crop_`.
 If such processed images already exist in the directory they will be overwritten.

 ### Default Configuration
-The default values of the cropping coordinates, resize factor, initial directory and supported image formats can be changed in the top of the script:
+The default values of the cropping coordinates, resize factor, initial directory and supported image formats can be changed at the top of the script:

 ```python
 # Default Configuration